Published

 • Provide nutrient-dense diets during periods of high heat and/or humidity.
 Less body heat is produced when livestock are fed grain rather than poor-quality forages.
 Feed additives such as live yeast and vitamins C and E are essential to offset the impact of heat stress.

 • Provide shade in the form of Quonset huts, polydomes or carports.
 Mature trees are a low-cost option and provide excellent shade and shelter for grazing animals.
-When livestock are housed in barns, an evaporative cooling system with water in the form of mist or sprinkling is recommended, but do not let these areas become extremely wet and muddy.
+When livestock are housed in barns, an evaporative cooling system with water in the form of mist or sprinkling is recommended, but do not let these areas become wet and muddy.

 • Monitor for signs of distress.
 Clinical signs of heat stress include continual panting, rapid breathing, weakness, inability to stand and rectal temperature over 105 F. Death may occur with a rectal temperature over 107 F as the animal’s cells begin to degenerate.

-For more information, contact David Brown at davidbrown@missouri.edu or 417-646-2419.
+For more information on heat stress management in small ruminants, contact David Brown at davidbrown@missouri.edu or 417-646-2419.

 Media Contact